Blazingbeta/CurveFlow/docs/_build/html/_sources/controller.rst.txt

 - void **AppendTrackedValue** **(** string_ valueName, float_ nextValue **)**

 Appends a number into the skill named valueName.
-How the number is applied is based on the selected :ref:`ValueType<class_value_type>`
+How the number is applied is based on the selected :ref:`ValueType<class_objects_value_type>`

 .. _class_controller_set_tracked_value: